cloudposse-archives/terraform-aws-kops-state-backend/README.md

 1. Forced server-side encryption at rest for the S3 bucket
 2. S3 bucket versioning to allow for `kops` state recovery in the case of accidental deletions or human errors
+3. Block public access in bucket level by default

 ---